sjhloco/update_mgmt_acl/README.md

 ## Templates

 The *nornir-template* plugin creates *device_type* specific configuration (based on group membership) from the input variable file and adds this as a data variable (called *config*) under the relevant Nornir inventory group.
 If there is a member of that group in the inventory the configuration is rendered once against the first member of that group (rather than for every member) and the result printed to screen.

-All the template configuration is in the one file with conditional rendering done based on the *os_type* (platform) variable within the template.
+The template sytnax for all device types is in the one file with conditional rendering done based on the *os_type* (platform) variable.
 At present the following device types (groups) are supported:

 | Groups | Jinja os_type | Information
 | ------------- | ----- | ------ |